 I really had so much fun creating this pattern.
 As my first garment pattern, I set out to create an easy and quick project!
-I have used this same stitch pattern before (don’t even know the name, if there is)!
-I love the textures it creates that I thought it would be nice to use for a garment pattern.
+I have used this same stitch pattern before (don’t even know the name, if there is one)!
+I love the textures it creates and I thought it would be nice to use for a garment pattern.

-The Barbara Summer Top is a one row repeat pattern.
-This boxy-type top is made with two identical panels and are sewn together at the end.
+The Barbara Summer Top is a one-row repeat pattern.
+This boxy-type top is made with two identical panels sewn together at the end.

-This pattern features basic crochet stitches such as, chain, single crochet and double crochet.
-Combining these stitches together will create nice textured pattern.
+This pattern features basic crochet stitches such as chain, single crochet, and double crochet.
+Combining these stitches together will create a nice textured pattern.

 BARBARA SUMMER TOP